Diamondbacks vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have come away with 18 wins in the 32 contests they have been listed as the underdogs in this season.
+- The Diamondbacks have been victorious in 19, or 57.6%, of the 33 contests they have been chosen as underdogs in this season.

-- The Diamondbacks have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.
+- This season, Arizona has won 10 of its 20 games, or 50%, when it's the underdog by at least +115 on the moneyline.

+- The moneyline set for this matchup implies the Diamondbacks have a 46.5% chance of coming away with a victory in the contest.

-- Arizona and its opponents have hit the over in 30 of its 65 games with a total this season.
+- Arizona and its opponents have gone over the total this season in 31 of its 66 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!